superhellth/ds-project-wc2022/README.md

 ## December 2022

 - After our first meeting with our supervisor, we decided to each take on work for the upcoming assignments to contribute more equally to the project.
-- We brainstormed ideas to implement such that each person will contribute something for the milestone.
+- We brainstormed ideas to implement such that each person will contribute equally to the project.
-- In the first two weeks of december we will implement some kind of text analytics tasks so that we will have a preview that we can show at our 'milestone' meeting mid December.
-- Bastian changed the UI of the frontend from materials UI to sveltestrap.
+- Bastian changed the UI of the frontend from `materials UI` to `sveltestrap`.
 He also added the ability to create graphs/diagrams/etc. using the `chart.js` library.